eliza411/testkitchen/slides/slides.rst

 We set a minimum resolution for uploading the image, but users can upload higher resolution as they with.
 This size ensures uniform presentation within the gallery.

 #.
 Image style name: gallery_main
 #.
-In Effect, choose Scale and crop, then click Add
+In Effect, select the new effect Scale and crop from the drop down, then click Add
 #.
 Width: 640
 #.
 Height: 480
 #.
-Click the Add effect button (Your changes are saved; the button on the next page is just for reordering the effects)
+Click the Add effect button (Your changes are saved; the button on the next page is just for reordering the effects if there is more than one.)

 Gallery thumbnails
 ==================